 Create a VPC

 1. On the VPC dashboard, choose Create VPC.

-2. For Resources to create, choose VPC and more.
+2. For Resources to create, select VPC and more to create a complete VPC environment.

 Create a VPC

-3. (Optional) To support IPv6 traffic, select IPv6 CIDR block, an IPv6 range provided by Amazon.
+3. (Optional) To enable IPv6 support, select IPv6 CIDR block and choose an Amazon-provided IPv6 range.

+Create a VPC